daronspence/media-playback-speed/readme.txt

 `.playback-rate-button.mejs-active` CSS-selector allows you to style the active speed (per-player)

+#### Troubleshooting

+This works with the traditional `audio`, `video` and `playlist` shortcodes so long as WordPress uses the JavaScript player.

+With the latest 1.1.1 release this also works for HTML5 audio and video too, however you will need to implement your own controls which have the `playback-rate-button` class and follow the patterns of this.

+HTML5 raw controls do not have a playlist the author is aware of, and they use global state, so playback rate is per-page.

+There is currently no history as part of this plugin, however a sister plugin could be authored and hooks added to it to store playback rate.

+Please ensure that you have no broken javascript, or wrap all functions in `(function() { // do things })()` blocks to ensure nothing interferes with this plugin.
+This plugin does this so that it should not interfere with your site, even in browsers and pages which do not support this plugin.

 #### Feedback

 Please feel free to [suggest](https://github.com/CODESIGN2/media-playback-speed/issues) improvements, report conflicts, and/or make suggestions for integration hooks etc.